hoanghm/Proact/README.md

 Currently not integrated with the GitHub repo, so you can deploy the frontend flutter webpages from any branch with the following command.

-The `gemini_proact_flutter/.env` environment variables file, even though this is not compatible with the web deployment, is used in the below example.
+The `gemini_proact_flutter/.env` environment variables file, even though this is not compatible with the web deployment, is used in the below example to illustrate the option.

 ```sh
 # build with custom options